stephanfowler/responsive-swipe/README.md

 ###Capabilities detected:

-History HTML5 API - allows changing the URL after an ajax load.
+* __HTML5 History API__ - allows changing the URL after an ajax load.
 Without this, we won't go ahead with ajax page loading.

-Transitions in CSS - allows sliding of left/right preloaded panes.
+* __CSS Transitions__ - allows sliding of left/right preloaded panes.

 Three capability combinations that are supported are:

-A. History=false                   : no pjax navigation; (IE < 10, Android native browser, etc)
+* History=false                   : no pjax navigation; (IE < 10, Android native browser, etc)
-B. History=true, Transitions=false : pjax page navigation; no swiping; (An unlikely case; Transitions was widely implemented before History was)
+* History=true, Transitions=false : pjax page navigation; no swiping; (An unlikely case; Transitions was widely implemented before History was)
-C. History=true, Transitions=true  : pjax page navigation; swiping.
+* History=true, Transitions=true  : pjax page navigation; swiping.
 (Modern browsers)

 You can override these using the enablePjax and enableSwipe options.
 (You can only disable supported features, not enable unsupported ones!)